Claire Dean

 King Kong

 Alfajor de Trujillo was the first name that received this traditional north Peruvian dessert.
 The non-official history says that a baker of Trujillo decided to prepare a traditional dessert, but much bigger.
 In 1933, the first King Kong movie was premiered.
-The northern Peruvians related both elements due to the enormity of them.
+The northern Peruvians related both elements due to their enormity.
 The Alfajor of Trujillo was then re-named King Kong.
 This Peruvian dessert consists of cookies, layered one on top of the other.
-In the middle of them, blancmange, peanuts and strawberry jam are added.
+In the middle of them, blancmange, peanuts, and strawberry jam are added.
 The result is a delight that all Peruvians consume whenever they can.

 King kong